Invest in Teachers – Transform Education

 “Darryl did not just give a presentation and talked about teaching, as most people do.
 He taught us how to teach by the very way he was teaching us.
 With his help, all of the content I had learned at university started to make sense.
 After that, I started investigating and improving by myself.”

-That is something that took me a while to understand: there is a huge divide between theory and the praxis of teaching in Burundi.
+That is something that took me a while to understand: there is a huge divide between theory and the practice of teaching in Burundi.
 All teachers there are well-versed in both classical and progressive theories.
 They have studied Rousseau, are familiar with Socrates' maieutic method, and are – on a theoretical level – familiar with the 21st century pedagogy of integration and student-centered teaching approaches.
-They can speak surprisingly long and eloquently about modern teaching – but unfortunately, they do none of it!
+They can speak surprisingly long and eloquently about modern teaching – but unfortunately, they do none of it.

 Their problem is simple: they have never seen or experienced first-hand dynamic, student-centered, process-oriented and value-based teaching.